celery/ceps/draft/celery-5-high-level-architecture.rst

 Internal Results Queue
 ++++++++++++++++++++++

-The internal results queue is an in-memory priority queue which the worker uses to report the result of tasks back to the :ref:`draft/celery-5-high-level-architecture:Router`.
+The internal results queue is an in-memory queue which the worker uses to report the result of tasks back to the :ref:`draft/celery-5-high-level-architecture:Router`.